roysoumya/roysoumya.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:  Passionate about research in the interdisplinary areas of medical NLP, Gene transformers and LLMs for medical QA and summarization, specifically in limited data settings.
-Life motto - Breathe and build.
+subtitle: Life motto - Breathe and Build.
+Passionate about interdisciplinary research related to medical NLP, fast pretraining of gene transformer models and adapting LLMs for medical QA and summarization, specifically in limited data settings.

 profile:
   align: right